 Refer to “EMV chip”.

 Shareholders of the Aduno Group

-All Swiss cantonal banks, Bank Coop AG, Raiffeisen Switzerland Cooperative, Entris Banking AG, BSI SA and Migros Bank AG.
+All Swiss cantonal banks, Bank Cler AG, Raiffeisen Switzerland Cooperative, Entris Banking AG, BSI SA and Migros Bank AG.
 You will find detailed information here.

 Refers to the copying of the magnetic strip, finding out the PIN and duplicating the card.
 To do so, the thieves fit the ATM with a skimmer, i.e. a reading device that copies the data contained on the card that is inserted.
 A video camera records the cardholderʼs PIN so the card can be subsequently duplicated and misused.

 Mobile phone with computer functions which can be loaded with additional programmes (apps).
 Several latest models contain an NFC chip that enables mobile payment (see “mobile payment” and “near field communication”).